Skip to content

 This page provides educational information about FHH1, genetics, and pregnancy.
 Always consult your obstetrician, endocrinologist, or a genetic counselor for personalized family planning and prenatal medical advice.

-Get notified when new research about Familial hypocalciuric hypercalcemia type 1 is published.
+Get notified when new evidence is published on Familial hypocalciuric hypercalcemia type 1.